-Participation is open to adult SJLC members and nonmembers (17 yrs to 120) of all faiths and denominations.
+Participation is open to adult SJLC members and nonmembers (17 yrs+) of all faiths and all denominations at no charge.
 We hope you will spread the news to grieving people in your circles.

-Tuesday mornings beginning Sept.
-18, 10:00 AM to noon, SJLC Education Wing, Room 118.
+Tuesday mornings beginning August 27, 10am to noon, SJLC Education Wing.
 Connie Harbers and Barbara Watson are the Tuesday morning facilitators.

-Wednesday evenings beginning Sept.
-19, 6:30-8:30 PM, SJLC Education Wing, Room 119.
-Participants are welcome to eat dinner at 6:00 with our church family, and childcare is available during the Wednesday GriefShare meeting.
+Wednesday evenings beginning August 28, 6:30pm-8:30pm, SJLC Education Wing.
+Participants are welcome to eat dinner at 6pm with our church family, and childcare is available during the Wednesday GriefShare meeting.
 Betty Steubing, Barbara Rogers, and Mark Alberthal will facilitate the evening group.